Arizona vs. Florida Atlantic: Sportsbook promo codes, odds, spread, over/under - December 23

 Arizona vs. Florida Atlantic Betting Trends

-- Arizona has won nine games against the spread this season, while failing to cover once.
+- Florida Atlantic has won eight games against the spread this season, while failing to cover three times.

-- A total of four out of the Wildcats' 10 games this season have hit the over.

-- Florida Atlantic has covered eight times in 11 games with a spread this season.

-- In the Owls' 11 chances this season, the combined scoring has gone over the point total six times.
+- In the Owls' 11 chances this year, the combined scoring has gone over the point total six times.

 Arizona Futures Odds